Guendeli/godot-cs-starter-platformer-3d/README.md

 # Starter Kit 3D Platformer - C# Port

 ## Slight differences
-- no signals, but added a GodotEvent class that offers a workflow similar to UnityEvents
+- no custom signals, but added a GodotEvent class that offers a workflow similar to UnityEvents
 - instead of adding signals from the editor inspector, added them through code.
 - Magic strings as constants